 African Daisy, Blue-eyed Daisy, Cape Daisy, Osteo

 African daisies repeat bloom from May through fall, although flowering diminishes and can come to a complete standstill during hot, dry weather.
-It will resume when the weather cools.
+Keep the plants well watered and deadheaded and they will resume blooming when the weather cools.

 African Daisy Growing Tips